apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/proxy/apecloud-mysql-proxy.md

 <TabItem value="kubectl" label="kubectl">

-1. Enable the monitoring addons.
+1. Enable the monitoring Addons.

-   For the testing/demo environment, run the commands below to enable the monitoring addons provided by KubeBlocks.
+   For the testing/demo environment, run the commands below to enable the monitoring Addons provided by KubeBlocks.

    ```bash
    helm install prometheus kubeblocks/prometheus --namespace kb-system --create-namespace